-The global economic outlook for 2014 continues to remain uncertain.
+The global economic outlook for 2015/16 continues to remain uncertain.
 Manufacturing business continues to be rather sluggish in the near term.
-The immediate task of the Group is to achieve a turnaround in its profitability.
+The immediate task is to achieve a turnaround in profitability.
 Despite the challenge ahead, the Group will continue to seek new business opportunities and endeavor to streamline the manufacturing process in order to improve operational efficiencies.